What is Invoice Factoring?

 Invoices are the Collateral

 Since the financing arrangement is based on the value of your invoices, you don’t need to offer any collateral.
-The asset you sell serves as collateral until the customer pays the invoice.
+The asset you sell serves as collateral until the customer pays the invoice in full.

 Not a Loan